electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/_index.md

 For the biggest battery, this means a WLTP range between 343km - 452 km depending on equipment trim and version.

-Read all details about the motors, the battery, suspension and more in our [Audi e-tron drivetrain section](drivetrain)
+Read all details about the motors, the battery, suspension, and more in our [Audi e-tron drivetrain section](drivetrain)

 ## Audi e-tron variants